 As with language, effective sermons might offer a single unified image.
 The primary imagery can be conceived variably, as story, metaphor, example, illustration, picture, or vision.
 This image could be seen from many life perspectives - congregational, political, familial, cultural, technical, or athletic.
 A single image will be a powerful unifying feature for the sermon.

 Flow describes the way the sermon moves across time.
 A sermon is not static, but will carry the listener from where they are to where they need to be.
 The movement may be linear (the plate) or it may be more random (the bowl), but either way the sermon needs to lead the listener to a place that is different from where they started.

-In this third distinct stage of preparation, the preacher empowers the message by attending to the outcome intended for the sermon.
+In this third distinct stage of preparation, the preacher empowers the message by attending to the transformative outcome intended for the sermon.
 Before the preacher offers a word of the sermon to others, the preacher must own the message for his or herself.

 This, is going to take time.
-Empowerment is not a last minute project.
+Mastery is not a last minute project.
 It is important to give space for this work so that the preacher has time to brood over the material.
 There is a useful distinction to be made between "clock time" and "calendar time."

 Own the Message

 Before we offer this message to anyone else, we are going to have to own it for ourselves.
 This is going to take some time.
 We might have to go for a long walk, prayerfully considering the places where this message has affected or is affecting our own life.
 We might have to go out and do something tangible to respond to what God is asking of us, before we are in a position to ask something of those we will preach to.

 Share the Message